No-Scalpel Vasectomy

 - Electrocautery to the internal lining of the tube (the lumen) – with a machine that looks a bit like a laser.

-- Thermal cautery to the lumen (cautery using heat) – typically with a low-tech battery-operated pen device.
+- Thermal cautery to the lumen (cautery using heat) – typically with a simple battery-operated pen device.

-- Capping the end of the tube with its outside lining called fascia (fascial interposition).
+- Fascial interposition (capping the end of the tube with its outside lining called fascia).

 - A combination of cautery and fascial interposition.

-Closed Vasectomy blocks the lower end, potentially causing ‘blue balls’ from an increase in backpressure.
-You can’t just cauterise one end and leave the other open, or the tubes have a 10% risk of growing back.
+Note that you can’t just cauterize one end and leave the other open, or the tubes have a 10% risk of growing back.
 Closed Vasectomy, therefore, requires both the upper and the lower end to be occluded – typically with electrocautery.

 Open-ended vasectomy is considered to be the gold standard method of occluding the vas deferens.